tommot348/elm-brackets/README.md

     - global: npm install -g elm

     If you do a global installation on linux/mac(/windows?) you're most likely done.
-If you do a local installation you will have to add the binary path to your "PATH"
+If you do a local installation you will have to add the binary path to your "PATH" or set the path in the settings dialog
 - For windows and mac there are installers availiable on [elm-lang.org/install](http://elm-lang.org/install)

 ##### elm-format installation: